Our skin cancer team has extensive experience and the most advanced technology to diagnose and treat nonmelanoma skin cancers. We offer you:

 Other risk factors:

-Race: White people are at much higher risk of getting skin cancer than black and Latino people.
+- Race: White people are at much higher risk of getting skin cancer than other people.

 What causes skin cancer?

-Almost all melanoma and nonmelanoma skin cancers are caused by repeated exposure to ultraviolet rays — most often from sunlight but also from sources such as tanning beds.
+Almost all skin cancers are caused by repeated exposure to ultraviolet rays — most often from sunlight but also from sources such as tanning beds.
 The ultraviolet rays damage the skin’s DNA, which can lead to cancer.

 Types of nonmelanoma skin cancers

 Basal and squamous cell carcinomas make up more than 95% of skin cancers.
-The others listed are rare, amounting to less than 1%.
+The others are rare.

 Skin cancer symptoms